ACWI/roadMap/README.md

-Some suggestions for important topics to be dicussed ASAP!
+Some suggestions for important topics to be discussed ASAP!
 # Core objective: Create an attractive and convincing web platform for the Algerian Gov./Administration

 - Define web platform?